yyrdl/zco/readme.md

 ### 5. Consecutive Error Stack

-As you know ,if an error occurred in an asynchronous function, it will lose call-stack which  make it difficult to debug .
+If an error occurred in an asynchronous function, we will lose callstack which  make it difficult to debug .

 __Solve What__： Support Consecutive Error Stack